HashCore Docs

 Note

-Overclocking profiles can be used both manually and by the automatic profile switching mechanism if the corresponding function is enabled.
+Overclocking profiles are used both manually and by the auto profile switching mechanism, if the corresponding function is enabled.

-The "Autoswitch presets" function is designed for automatically increasing or decreasing the overclock profile (preset) based on:
+The "Auto Profile Switcher" function is designed for automatically increasing or decreasing the overclocking profile (preset) depending on:

-The main goal is to maintain a balance between performance, temperature, and hardware safety without manual intervention.
+The main goal is to maintain a balance between performance, temperature, and equipment safety without manual intervention.

-In addition to automatic adjustment, the firmware provides the option for manual frequency control.
+In addition to automatic tuning, the firmware provides the ability to manually adjust the frequency.

-This feature is intended for users with the necessary technical knowledge and allows manual control of hardware operating parameters.
+This feature is intended for users with the necessary technical knowledge and allows for manual control of equipment operating parameters.

 Function Parameters

-If the maximum chip temperature on the miner is below the set value, the system increases the profile (switches to a higher performance preset).
+If the maximum chip temperature on the miner is below the specified value, the system increases the profile (switches to a more productive preset).

 Important: